yash150204/Yash_Agrawal/crashboards_international.md

 ### CrashBoards’ business structure offers this paid service for SG$20 - 40 per day, per student.
 #### For comparison, our daily cost is half. tehcost of the hourly cost of proffesional tutors
 ### Our sessions would occur virtually during the months of June and December, aimed at students giving their board exams in the next 5-6 months.
-### With a 10% commission from tutors, 90% of the revenue will be given to our tutors as 'reward' for their services.
 ### The IGCSE branch of CrashBoards is inventively named CrashIGCSE, and the IBDP branch of CrashBoards will be CrashBacculureate.
 #### If you are familiar with the IBDP, there are several facets of the diploma, such as the individual assessment and extended essay which we plan to offer aid on.
 ### We have designed our business model to facilitate the online collaboration of tutors and students who require a quick revision or guidance to boost their scores in a short span of time during their summer or winter breaks.